-We warmly welcome you to Whitman County 4-H!
+We warmly welcome you to Snohomish County 4-H!
 Whether you are new to the Clover or already part of the 4-H family, we hope that you’ll find what you’re looking for on our website.
-If not, please email or call the extension office in Colfax.
+If not, please email or call the extension office in Everett.

 Snohomish County Extension